 Moisten a cloth with mineral spirits, and then rub it vigorously into your work.
 The spirits will dissolve the excess stain so you can wipe it off.

 Don’t worry about the stain that’s already been absorbed into the wood, though, as it would be left on the grain.
-Wait for 15 minutes until it’s dry, and then repeat the process until the wood is no longer sticky.
+I usually let it sit for about 15 minutes to dry and then continue the process until the wood feels smooth and non-sticky.

 Method #2: Add more stain to the surface.